kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 they use the `kubectl drain` command.
 That tool tries to evict all the pods on the machine.
-The eviction request may be temporarily rejected, and the tool periodically retries all failed requests until all pods are terminated, or until a configureable timeout is reached.
+The eviction request may be temporarily rejected, and the tool periodically retries all failed requests until all pods are terminated, or until a configurable timeout is reached.

 A PDB specifies the number of replicas that an application can tolerate having, relative to how many it is intended to have.
 For example, a Deployment which has a `spec.replicas: 5` is